 We cannot do what we do without the connection we have with parents.
 Communication between teachers and parents is consistent, complementary, and collaborative.
 Documentation, such as photos, notes, and collaborative analysis of children’s activities, serves as a tool to help understand and guide decisions within the classroom.

-Join the Pomegranate community in three easy steps:
+Join the Pomegranate Tree community in four easy steps:

-Come see (and feel) what makes Pomegranate Early School special.
-Please schedule a tour by filling out the “Find Out More” form.
-You can also email us at email@example.com or call (424) 212-0391.
+Come see what makes Pomegranate Tree unique.
+Please schedule a tour by filling out the “Schedule Tour” form.

 We are located in the vibrant city of Irvine in the Los Olivos Apartment Homes community.
 Choosing to live and work in Los Olivos Village was intentional - this little neighborhood offers acres of inviting parks and walking trails that make room for infinite adventures!
 Our home offers children many different centers within our Montessori Room, Art Studio/Gymnastics Room, and Dramatic Play Room.
 And with just a doorstep away is the community Tot Lot for children to enjoy.
 We invite you to come see it for yourself!